muxiche/muxiche.github.io/CV.md

 My research areas include computer vision(😎) and java(🕶👌😭).

-You can contact me by emial: muxiche@foxmail.com.
+You can contact me by email.
+My email address is muxiche@foxmail.com.

 # Education